-Most people start their journey into cyberspace with shared hosting (opens in new tab).
+Most people start their journey into cyberspace with shared hosting.
 It’s not only simple to start with but also considerably cheaper than other solutions out there.
 Consequently, it’s also the least powerful one.
 This is because with this type of solution a single server is shared among several users.
 Thereby, the resources are also shared - storage space, bandwidth, CPUs, and RAM included.

-Once your site begins to grow and outgrow your shared hosting solution, you’ll probably want to upgrade to a virtual private server (VPS (opens in new tab)) hosting solution.
+Once your site begins to grow and outgrow your shared hosting solution, you’ll probably want to upgrade to a virtual private server (VPS) hosting solution.
 Without breaking the bank, it will let you get rid of the primary drawback of shared hosting - shared resources.
 So, with a VPS solution, you’ll still share a physical server with other sites, but you will get a set of resources that are dedicated to your site, and your site only.

-If you want to step up your game from a VPS solution and don't mind paying a pretty penny for it - you should consider dedicated server hosting (opens in new tab).
+If you want to step up your game from a VPS solution and don't mind paying a pretty penny for it - you should consider dedicated server hosting.
 As the name suggests, you’ll get your dedicated physical server with your dedicated resources and you won’t have to share them with anyone else.

-Apart from these three, other popular web hosting solutions include cloud hosting (opens in new tab), WordPress hosting (opens in new tab), reseller hosting (opens in new tab), and colocation (opens in new tab) hosting.
+Apart from these three, other popular web hosting solutions include cloud hosting, WordPress hosting, reseller hosting, and colocation hosting.

 Why are these three the most common types?